1518872279/The-Big-Boat/Assets/README.md

 - **Controls**: Use the mouse to tilt the gazing box.
 Click and drag to rotate.
 - **Objective**: Keep the boat balanced for as long as possible to achieve a high score.
 - **Challenge**: As time passes, the difficulty increases, and obstacles may appear to create disturbances.
-- **Game Over**: If the boat tilts beyond a certain threshold, the game ends.
+- **Game Over**: If the boat tilts beyond the maximum threshold for longer than the allowed duration, the game ends.
+- **Boat Direction**: The boat will automatically try to maintain its forward orientation in the specified direction, adding a stability challenge.

 ## Advanced Implementation Tips